The Missing Cross to Purity

 but he is a Jew who is one inward, in the spirit and in the truth;

-and so, all you Jews inward, in the spirit,
+and so, all you inward Jews, in the spirit,

 you must worship in the truth and in the spirit.

-And so, the Jew inward can worship no where but in the temple.
+And so, the inward Jew can worship nowhere except in the temple.

 and in a temple not made with hands.

-So to worship in the spirit, and in the truth, is to worship in the temple,
+So to worship in the spirit, and in the truth, is to worship in this temple,

-And so, every man and woman in the whole world must worship in the temple.
+And so, every man and woman in the whole world must worship in this temple.

 What temple?